-After a distinctly eye-opening (for him, as well as the audience) stage debut with cult post-punk outfit DUM DUM DUM in 1979 (where he poured beer over his Wasp synthesiser, thereby persuading it to self-generate sounds at random- it did survive, and still works) Tom Green spent the early ‘80s playing keyboards with various artists including African guitar luminary Abdul Tee Jay, while also teaching himself the new methods of making music, with early computer music systems.
-These home-based experiments led directly into what happened next …
+After an eye-opening (for him, as well as the audience) stage debut with cult post-punk outfit DUM DUM DUM in 1979 – where he poured beer over his Wasp synthesiser, thereby persuading it to self-generate sounds at random- Tom Green spent the early ‘80s playing keyboards with various artists including African guitar luminary Abdul Tee Jay, working as a session player on dub plates in Brixton, and creating odd home experiments with early computer music systems.
+This latter activity proved beneficial later …

 During this period Tom took occasional time out to work on his own project ANOTHER FINE DAY, first released in 1993 on the ambient dub label Beyond Records, and which took the ear of Big Chill founder Pete Lawrence, who booked him 15 times in a row for the Big Chill Festival.
-(Tom remains one of the few artists who played at every single Big Chill, up to 2010) Fans of ambient music voted the first AFD album LIFE BEFORE LAND to No 3 in THE INDEPENDENT’s chart of ‘Greatest Ambient Albums’ in 2007.
+Fans of ambient music voted the first AFD album LIFE BEFORE LAND to No 3 in THE INDEPENDENT’s chart of ‘Greatest Ambient Albums’ in 2007.
 A second AFD album SALVAGE was released on the San Francisco label SIX DEGREES in 2000, and the EP CHASING TORNADOS in 2004.
 MUSIC FOR MRI SCANNERS (as Tom Green), a commission for installation with a new MRI scanner complex in the Royal Infirmary, Bristol, UK, followed in 2007.

 A hiatus followed, during which Tom worked on tv and film music, but in December 2011 Another Fine Day reappeared with the ‘Christmas card’ EP FIRELIGHT (offered free for the 12 days of Christmas), followed in short order by another commission, MUSIC FOR TAI CHI (as Tom Green) in Jan 2012.
 The latest release is a collection of short pieces from the Apollo Music cinematic archive, LOW TIDE (as Tom Green) in September 2012.

 As well as further collaborations and remixes with THE ORB and others, Tom has co-produced two albums for BAKA BEYOND, Martin Cradick’s respected world music project, incorporating elements of singing and drumming from the forest people of Cameroon.
-He is also a member of nascent world music project NEWANDERTHAL, so far in preliminary stages but promising good things to come.
+He is also a member of nascent world music project NEWANDERTHAL.

 In the meantime Tom has continued to compose music for the media via his music production company APOLLO MUSIC, his clients including the BBC, CHANNEL 4, and RTE, and he contributes tracks to quality music libraries Atmosphere (now part of Universal music group), and Picture Lock (Accorder Music)